robintully/miniblog/blog/README.md

-figure out actual name of website add verify user exists before allow access to create post maybe add profile for authors
+figure out actual name of website add verify user exists before allow access to create post maybe add profile for authors make all the links fix the post creation form(adjust content size and fix 'name to say title')

  <span class="help-block">A longer block of help text that breaks onto a new line and may extend beyond one line.</span>